katereiss/visual-word-embeddings/README.md

 # Visualizing Word Embeddings

 In a previous [project](https://github.com/katereiss/nlp-word-embeddings), I compared word embeddings between models trained on a Wikipedia corpus and a Twitter corpus.
 The same words had different vectors associated with them, different words closest to them in vector space, and different semantic meanings.
-One problem I ran into during this project was the curse of dimensionality: reducing 200-dimensional vectors down to 2 or 3 meant losing important information and patterns.
+One problem I encountered during this project was the curse of dimensionality: reducing 200-dimensional vectors down to 2 or 3 meant losing important information and patterns.
 Many of the visualizations of these embeddings looked like random dots in space, with no visible pattern.

 I had two goals in mind when I created this app.
 I wanted to let users interact with word embeddings and machine-learned vocabulary by being able to input their own words.
 I also wanted to see if certain words had specific patterns in vector space.

 **Design**